braga-gustavo/spring_basics/README.md

 # Spring Framework Review 📚
 This repository contains review codes about both basic and more advancded Spring.
-It is intended to help those who are learning Spring Frea and wish to review the basic concepts with some examples
+It is intended to help those who are learning Spring Fremework and wish to review the basic concepts with some examples

 ## Content 📖
 The repository includes reviews on the following topics: